13 minute read

 Funding

 The funding approach in the US is to identify a huge market and bet on a management team to make it big.
 Not that the money is given away without some thought, but it is true venture capital.
 It is risk capital.
-Most UK VC, seem to be as risk averse as a bank, and the small UK market means the bets are small.
-Although there is some evidence that this is changing.
+Most UK VC, seem to be as risk-averse as a bank, and the small UK market means the bets are small.
+However, there is some evidence that this is changing.
 The potential US market is large, so VCs understand that once a level of product traction is gained, then substantial levels of funding are required to scale.
 But strangely the first priority is not necessarily a clear business model or profitability.
 Crunchbase, a website that lists information about companies, their funding, and founders, shows some staggering information.
 Why not take a look at your nearest competitors?
 It could be an eye-opener or just plain scary.

 Proven model